-Secondly, some of us may even ask the viability of such a film in today’s time when there are a dozen movies already made on the same plot.
-Moreover, without a compelling story this makes no sense at all to try that hard.
-It seems the story was written in the 90s and only the director tried to put a thin layer with an over-complicated plotting and unnecessary twists.
+Secondly, some of us may even ask about the viability of such a film in today’s time when there are a dozen movies already made on the same plot.
+Moreover, without a compelling story, this makes no sense at all to try that hard.
+It seems the story was written in the 90s and only the director tried to put a thin layer with an over-complicated plot and unnecessary twists.

 For a moment, if we forgot about De Niro and check the lead Jeffrey Dean Morgan, we can also see that there is not much content for him as well.
 Morgan as usual stars in a low-budget movie with not much scope to show his acting skill.
 If there is anything good about him in the film, it is his calm and composed look.

 Morgan plays Vaughn, a 21 dealer at a casino owned by ruthless Pope (Robert De Niro).
-The story in the beginning looks good with the personal life angle of both the characters.
-De Niro has an estranged adult daughter who hates his business and the corrupt money.
-Vaughn, on the other side, is trying hard to arrange a huge amount of money for an operation of his terminally ill little daughter.
+The story, in the beginning, looks good with the personal life angle of both the characters.
+De Niro has an estranged adult daughter who hates his business and corrupt money.
+Vaughn, on the other side, is trying hard to arrange a huge amount of money for the surgery of his terminally ill little daughter.

-When their attempt to rob Pope’s casino goes awry and a shootout ensues, Vaughn and Cox are forced to flee on foot and hijack city Bus 657 and take the passengers hostage.
-Now, in a high speed chase, Vaughn will not only have to outwit the police, led by Officer Bajos (Gina Carano) who are in hot pursuit, but he will have to contend with Pope’s maniacal right hand man, Dog (Morris Chestnut), in order to make it through the day alive.
+When their attempt to rob Pope’s casino goes awry and a shootout ensues, Vaughn and Cox are forced to flee on foot and then hijack a city Bus 657 and take the passengers hostage.
+Now, in a high-speed chase, Vaughn will not only have to outwit the police, led by Officer Bajos (Gina Carano) who are in hot pursuit, but he will also have to contend with Pope’s maniacal right-hand man, Dog (Morris Chestnut), in order to make it through the day alive.
 But we quickly learn that things are not what they seem, and Vaughn has more than one card up his sleeve.

-In the end what you see is more a mixture of several other films such as Speed, John Q, The Usual Suspects, and few more you may recollect.
-If there is anything good in this movie, then I must say the space of De Niro, he has been as convincing in the role of feared gangster.
-Nonetheless, Heist is full of ridiculous dialogue, unnecessary plot twists, mindless detailing etc.
+In the end what you see is more a mixture of several other films such as Speed, John Q, The Usual Suspects, and a few more if you may recollect.
+If there is anything good in this movie, then I must say the space of De Niro, he has been as convincing in the role of a feared gangster.
+Nonetheless, Heist is full of ridiculous dialogue, unnecessary plot twists, and mindless detailing.